Xi Jinping: Military reforms

-On 21 April 2016, Xi was named commander-in-chief of the country's new Joint Operations Command Center of the PLA by Xinhua News Agency and the broadcaster China Central Television.
-Some analysts interpreted this move as an attempt to display strength and strong leadership and as being more "political than military".
-According to Ni Lexiong, a military affairs expert, Xi "not only controls the military but also does it in an absolute manner, and that in wartime, he is ready to command personally".
-According to a University of California, San Diego expert on Chinese military, Xi "has been able to take political control of the military to an extent that exceeds what Mao and Deng have done".
+On 21 April 2016, Xi was named commander-in-chief of the country's new Joint Operations Command Center of the PLA.
+Some analysts interpreted this move as an attempt to display strength and strong leadership and as being more "political than military."
+According to Ni Lexiong, a military affairs expert, Xi "not only controls the military but also does it in an absolute manner, and that in wartime, he is ready to command personally."
+According to a University of California, San Diego expert on Chinese military, Xi "has been able to take political control of the military to an extent that exceeds what Mao and Deng have done."
+In 2018, the PAP was placed under the sole control of the CMC; the PAP was previously under the joint command of the CMC and the State Council through the Ministry of Public Security.
+The PLA went through further extensive reforms in 2024; the Strategic Support Force was dissolved and the Aerospace Force, the Cyberspace Force and the Information Support Force was established as arms of the PLA, joining the Joint Logistics Support Force.

+Under Xi, China's official military budget has more than doubled, reaching a record $246 billion in 2025.
+Though predating Xi, his administration has taken a more assertive stance towards maritime affairs, and has boosted CCP control over the maritime security forces.
+The PLA Navy has grown rapidly under Xi, with China adding more warships, submarines, support ships and major amphibious vessels during certain years than the United Kingdom or the United States did.
+Aircraft careers Shandong and Fujian entered into service under Xi in 2019 and 2025 respectively.
+In 2017, China established the navy's first overseas base in Djibouti.
+Xi has also undertaken an expansion of China's nuclear arsenal, with him calling China to "establish a strong system of strategic deterrence."
+The Federation of American Scientists (FAS) has estimated China's total amount of nuclear arsenals to be 600 in 2025, with the US Department of Defense estimating that China's arsenal could reach 1,000 by 2030.